A Beginners Guide To Running

 General tips for running gear and accessories:

-• When it comes to running clothing always select sweat-wicking, quick-drying, and breathable gear to help keep you cool and running comfortably.
+When selecting running clothing, you should always choose sweat-wicking, quick-drying, and breathable running kit to help keep you cool and running comfortably.

-• Look for mesh ventilation panels for airflow, seamless construction to avoid nasty rubbing, and UV protection to shield your skin from the sun's harmful rays.
+It is best to look for items featuring mesh ventilation panels for optimal airflow, seamless construction to avoid nasty rubbing, and UV protection to shield your skin from the sun's harmful rays.

-• Steer clear of anything cotton; not only does it trap the heat but it soaks up sweat keeping the moisture against your skin increasing your chance of chafing.
+You want to steer clear of anything made of cotton, because it traps heat and soaks up sweat, keeping moisture against your skin and increasing your chances of chafing.

 GETTING STARTED